cloudfoundry/docs-bosh/content/git-lfs-release-blobstore.md

 - Review and optimize blob sizes
 - Consider moving large static assets to S3 and having Git LFS track only references
 - Upgrade to a higher storage tier on your Git hosting provider

+### BOSH-Specific Issues

+If `bosh add-blob` doesn't work as expected with Git LFS, ensure:
+- `.gitattributes` is properly configured with the patterns shown in the Setup section
+- You are committing the blobs to Git (Git LFS tracks them automatically via `.gitattributes`)
+- Your `.gitignore` allows `final_blobs/` directory to be committed

 ## When to Use Git LFS